PacificBiosciences/IsoSeq/README_v3.2.md

 installed via bioconda.

 ### Step 0 - Input
-For each SMRT cell, the `movieX.subreads.bam`, `movieX.subreads.bam.pbi`, and `movieX.subreadset.xml` are needed for processing.
+For each SMRT cell a `movieX.subreads.bam` is needed for processing.

 ### Step 1 - Circular Consensus Sequence calling
 Each sequencing run is processed by [*ccs*](https://github.com/PacificBiosciences/unanimity) to generate one representative circular consensus sequence (CCS) for each ZMW.
 Only ZMWs with at least one full pass (at least one subread with SMRT adapter on both ends) are used for the subsequent analysis.
-Polishing is not necessary in this step and is by default deactivated through.

-    $ ccs movieX.subreads.bam movieX.ccs.bam --noPolish --minPasses 1

-For long movies and short inserts, it is advised to limit the number of subreads used per ZMW; this can decrease run-time (only available in ccs version ≥ 3.1.0):

-    $ ccs movieX.subreads.bam movieX.ccs.bam --noPolish --minPasses 1 --maxPoaCoverage 10

-For **CCS version ≥ 4.0.0** use this call:
+In contrast to older IsoSeq versions, CCS polishing is required to enable skipping of the transcript polishing.
+It is advised to use the latest CCS version 4.0.0 or newer.

-    $ ccs movieX.subreads.bam movieX.ccs.bam --skip-polish --min-passes 1 --draft-mode winpoa --disable-heuristics
+    $ ccs movieX.subreads.bam movieX.ccs.bam --min-rq 0.9

+More info how to [easily chunk ccs](https://github.com/PacificBiosciences/ccs#how-can-I-parallelize-on-multiple-servers).

 ### Step 2 - Primer removal and demultiplexing
 Removal of primers and identification of barcodes is performed using [*lima*](https://github.com/pacificbiosciences/barcoding),